 Learn more about our diversity programs

-One College of Engineering administrative office that is especially dedicated to diversity is the Minority Engineering Recruitment and Retention Program.
+The College of Engineering has an office dedicated to diversity: the UIC Equity and Inclusion in Engineering Program.
 Visit its website to learn more about our overall philosophy, the work we do to ensure that students of all backgrounds have access to excellence, and the specific support programs available.